radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 - a particular user
 - all users who belong to a specific group
 - all users in the directory

-- a specific client identified by its IP address (or range of addresses) Access controls are set from the Main Control Panel > Settings Tab > Security section > Access Control sub-section.
+Access controls are set from the Main Control Panel > Settings Tab > Security section > Access Control sub-section.

 By default, all users have read access to all naming contexts in RadiantOne for search, compare, and read operations.
 This includes read access to the RadiantOne directory RootDSE (accessible by requested an empty base DN).

 This default access control can be removed from the Main Control Panel -> Settings Tab > Security section > Access Control.
 Click root on the right and select the